The CAG Iyuha Othi Resource Center is available to the public for computer use, internet access, printing, copying, and phone calls.

 & Spiritual Wellness

-The CAG Iyuha Othi Thrift Store is OPEN for business on Sundays Noon-5pm MT and Thursdays from 9am-6pm MT.
+The CAG Iyuha Othi Thrift Store normal business hours (Thursday-Saturday 11am-5:30pm MT and Sunday 12pm-4pm MT).

 There will be new specials weekly and continually changing inventory so be sure to stop in each week to check it out!